 There are subjectives, and then there are these.
 While you may believe a work fits here, and you might be right, people tend to have rather vocal, differing opinions about this subject.
 Please keep these off of the work's page.

-Airplane Mode is a 2019 note Was announced in 2016, but left in Development Hell for 3 years indie comedy film written by and starring the infamous Logan Paul, which has the All-Star Cast of your favorite YouTubers and Viners trying to prevent their airplane flight from crashing after idiotically refusing to turn on airplane mode on their devices, causing the airplane's systems to malfunction and killing off the pilots.
+Airplane Mode is a 2019 comedy film written by and starring the infamous Logan Paul, which has the All-Star Cast of your favorite YouTubers and Viners going to Australia for a social media convention and trying to prevent their airplane flight from crashing after idiotically refusing to turn on airplane mode on their devices, causing the airplane's systems to malfunction and killing off the pilots.
 This sounds like the comedy classic Airplane!, but 25 times worse.
-The amateur acting of the YouTubers is abysmal and hard to watch, overloads of Gross Out, Vulgar, and simply offensive humor serving as plot-irrelevant Padding and too juvenile and badly-delivered to be funny,note Examples include a doctor vomiting on young Logan's exposed fracture, a TSA agent saying "I have 911 reasons not to trust him" to an Arab passenger, a girl making out with her father, a co-pilot named Penis, and a random male passenger trying to breastfeed someone else's babySpecial Effects Failure, excessive unnecessary Big Lipped Alligator Moments,note such as 2 CGI termites mating and a random monkey appearing with Logan for only one scene jokes and references already dated in 2019, plenty of stolen tropes, some from the aforementioned Airplane!, being ripped into pieces by clumsy writing, and has a rocky Uncertain Audience.note Zany juvenile antics akin to mediocre family films combined with loads of adult humor and swearing Overall, the film feels like an 80 minute long Vine with no real purpose.
+The amateur acting of the YouTubers is abysmal and hard to watch and the special effects look fake.
+The story is very shallow and all the humor there is to make up for it consists of screaming, Black Comedy and Vulgar Humor which are too juvenile and badly delivered to be funny, unlike Airplane!note The film even recycles gags from Airplane!, then proceeds to puke all over them with terrible writing.
+Examples of the film's offensive humor include a doctor vomiting on young Logan's exposed fracture, a TSA agent saying "I have 911 reasons not to trust him" to an Arab passenger, a girl making out with her father, a shot of 2 CGI termites mating, a co-pilot named Penis, and a random male passenger trying to breastfeed someone else's baby, and references already dated in 2019.
+Overall, Airplane Mode feels like an 80 minute long Vine with no real purpose.
 The film received many negative user reviews on iMDb and Letterboxd, and the only professional critic who could review it gave it a D+.
 You can watch Pyrocynical's commentary here and I Hate Everything's review of it here.

 American Ninja V (or American Dragons, depending on what cable channel you watched it on) is an in-name-only sequel to the American Ninja series known for only three things: 1) being the only film in the series to be rated PG-13, 2) being the first in the series to be an action-"comedy", and 3) killing the American Ninja franchise (despite not having anything to do with the other four movies).
 It's currently on IMDb's bottom 100 with a score of 2.4/10.